bpicinato/MonArch/README.md

-# MonArch
-An automated pipeline to annotate circRNAs in prokaryotic RNA-Seq data.
+# MonArch: an automated pipeline to annotate circRNAs in prokaryotic RNA-Seq data

 If you use the contents of this repository, please cite:
 ```